-Highland Park Bigtooth Maple - New For 2024!

-Acer grandidentatum 'Hipazam'
+Bigtooth Maple Acer grandidentatum

-Height: 45 feet Spread: 25 feet Sunlight: O
+Height: 45 feet

+Spread: 30 feet

+Sunlight: O

-Hardiness Zone: 4
+Hardiness Zone: 3

+Other Names: Canyon Maple, Wasach Maple, Western Sugar Maple

 Description:

-This is a very hardy variety which thrives well in dry conditions and urban pollution; a strong pyramidal growth habit with a showy display of red and orange in the fall; a great landscape or street tree Ornamental Features Highland Park Bigtooth Maple is primarily valued in the landscape for its distinctively pyramidal habit of growth.
+This is a very hardy variety which thrives well in dry conditions and urban pollution; a strong upright growth habit with a showy display of red and orange in the fall; a great landscape or street tree

+Ornamental Features

+Bigtooth Maple is primarily valued in the landscape for its ornamental upright and spreading habit of growth.
 It has dark green deciduous foliage.
-The glossy lobed leaves turn outstanding shades of yellow, orange and scarlet in the fall.
-The furrowed gray bark and brick red branches add an interesting dimension to the landscape.
-Landscape Attributes Highland Park Bigtooth Maple is a deciduous tree with a distinctive and refined pyramidal form.
+The glossy lobed leaves turn outstanding shades of orange and red in the fall.
+The furrowed gray bark adds an interesting dimension to the landscape.

+Landscape Attributes

+Bigtooth Maple is a deciduous tree with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a relatively low maintenance tree, and should only be pruned in summer after the leaves have fully developed, as it may 'bleed' sap if pruned in late winter or early spring.
 It has no significant negative characteristics.

-Highland Park Bigtooth Maple is recommended for the following landscape applications; - Accent - Shade
+Bigtooth Maple is recommended for the following landscape applications;

+- Accent - Shade

-Highland Park Bigtooth Maple Photo courtesy of NetPS Plant Finder
+Bigtooth Maple Photo courtesy of NetPS Plant Finder